gfarnadi/gfarnadi.github.io/publications.md

 ## Peer-reviewed Papers

 4. Sriram Srinivasan, **Golnoosh Farnadi**, and Lise Getoor.
 Improving Structured Prediction through Bayesian Optimization.
 To appear in the thirty-third Conference on Artificial Intelligence (AAAI), 2020.
-(Acceptance rate: 16.2%) (Oral presentation)
+(Oral presentation)

 5. Yoojung Choi, **Golnoosh Farnadi**, Behrouz Babaki, and Guy van den Broek.
 Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns.
 To appear in the thirty-third Conference on Artificial Intelligence (AAAI), 2020.
-(Acceptance rate: 16.2%)

 6. Yoojung Choi, **Golnoosh Farnadi**, Behrouz Babaki, and Guy van den Broek.
 Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns.
 To appear in the NeurIPS Workshop on ML with Guarantees, 2019.